jzhan2543/fall19ml-moviepredictions/README.md

 ### 5) Conclusion

+We used four supervised learning models to try to determine if a movie would be successful based on various factors such as genre, runtime, and when it was released.
+These models were random forest, decision tree, k-nearest neighbors, and SVM with the most successful being k-nearest neighbors and SVM with success rates of 83 percent and 82 percent respectively.
+This was challenging due to how many columns needed to be classified, and our choices of columns could lead to different results.
+Our dataset was also missing some important aspects of movies such as opening weekend, MPAA rating and metascore.
+Had these values existed in our dataset then using PCA to find the most correlated columns would have been a more viable solution and led to better prediction results when creating our models.

 #### Room for Improvement
 Our team could have used a regression model to generate a “likelihood” score of whether or not a movie would be successful.
 Since this would generate a percentage on a scale from 1-100, the result would be a lot more specific than a binary classification.In terms of classification, we could have also implemented a non-binary gradient scale of success such as “slightly successful” or “very successful” which would also improve specificity.